-She is currently a researcher at the Schools of Medicine and Public Health at São Paulo University.
-Joana has ten years of work experience in research, law, and policy and has worked with multiple non-profit civil society organizations and governments.
+She has experience as a researcher at the Schools of Medicine and Public Health at São Paulo University.
+Joana has eleven years of work experience in research, law, and policy and has worked with multiple non-profit civil society organizations and governments.

 She wants to intertwine her Ph.D. with her background in policy work around right to health, regulations, consumer defense and third sector law to improve the food environment in Brazil.

 Deivis Nicolás Guzmán-Tordecilla is pursuing a Ph.D. in Health Systems at the Johns Hopkins University.
 He is currently working on an advisory team comprised of researchers at Johns Hopkins and a local university that aims to provide the Colombian Ministry of Health with sound technical advice on managing the pandemic.

 Previously, he obtained a nursing degree from Tecnologíca del Chocó University, Colombia.
 He has also been a recipient of the Young Researcher Fellowship.
 Nicolás received a scholarship for an MPH from the Universidad de los Andes, Colombia.
 His master’s thesis focused on conducting a mediation analysis using structural equation models to understand mechanisms that affect the pharmacological adherence to arterial hypertension in Colombia.

 He has worked on the design and impact assessments of public policies—such as, taxes on sugary beverages, alcohol, and tobacco; fiscal policies; and regulation of food marketing and labeling—and measures that promote healthy food in schools.
 He was also an advocacy advisor for healthy food policy for Red PaPaz in Colombia, where he gained extensive experience interacting with policymakers at all levels.

 Nicolás’s work has been published in journals such as The Bulletin of the World Health Organization and International Journal of Public Health.

 Alice Scaria Khan